-3.3.6.
+3.3.5.
 Issue 5.
-How would the gathering of wild burros affect MSO habitat and nesting areas?
+How would the gathering and removal of wild burros affect MSO habitat and nesting areas?

 Mexican spotted owl (MSO) has 41,965 acres of designated critical habitat within the HMA (53% of HMA) and surrounding areas (69 FR 53182).
 The primary constituent elements for critical habitat in canyon habitats are cooler and often more humid conditions than the surrounding area; clumps or stringers of trees and/or canyon walls containing crevices, ledges, or caves; high percentage of ground litter and woody debris; and/or riparian or woody vegetation.
 These primary constituent elements provide physical and biological feature that support nesting, roosting, and foraging.
 All projects occurring within MSO designated critical habitat or where MSO are known to occur require United States Fish & Wildlife Service (USFWS) Section 7 Consultation before they can proceed.
+Informal consultation was completed, with a signed consultation letter from the USFWS on 8/5/2022, Project Code 22-0072501.

 In addition to designated critical habitat the RFO has designated five Protected Activity Centers (PAC) at Burro Seep Canyon, French Spring Canyon, Larry Canyon, Sam's Mesa Box Canyon, and Twin Corral Box Canyon, in the HMA area.
-PACs have a spatial buffer of 0.5 miles, for BLM sanctioned activities, such as Special Recreation Permits (SRP) and ground disturbance projects between March 1 - August 31, which is the time when MSO breed, brood, and fledge their young.
+PACs have a spatial buffer of 0.5 miles, for BLM sanctioned activities, such as Special Recreation Permits (SRP) and ground disturbance projects, between March 1 - August 31, which is the time when MSO breed, brood, and fledge their young.

-Wherever found, regardless of designated critical habitat or PAC's, MSO occupied nest sites have a 0.5-mile spatial buffer preventing ground disturbance between March 1 - August 31.
+Wherever found, regardless of designated critical habitat or PACs, MSO occupied nest sites have a 0.5-mile spatial buffer preventing ground disturbance between March 1 - August 31.